 - We don’t provide services to clients enrolled with Inclusa or IRIS.
-Each of those programs get money to offer these services.
+Those programs get money to offer these services.

-- We serve people of all faiths (and no professed faith).
+- We serve people of all faiths (or no professed faith).
 We do not promote religion.

 - We reserve the right to refuse services to anyone for any reason.